breandan/kotlingrad/README.md

 #### First-class functions

 With [higher-order functions and lambdas](https://kotlinlang.org/docs/reference/lambdas.html), Kotlin treats [functions as first-class citizens](https://en.wikipedia.org/wiki/First-class_function).
 This allows us to represent mathematical functions and programming functions with the same underlying abstractions (typed FP).
-A number of [recent](http://www-bcl.cs.may.ie/~barak/papers/toplas-reverse.pdf) [papers](https://papers.nips.cc/paper/8221-backpropagation-with-callbacks-foundations-for-efficient-and-expressive-differentiable-programming.pdf) have demonstrated the expressiveness of this paradigm for automatic differentiation.
+Several [recent](http://www-bcl.cs.may.ie/~barak/papers/toplas-reverse.pdf) [papers](https://papers.nips.cc/paper/8221-backpropagation-with-callbacks-foundations-for-efficient-and-expressive-differentiable-programming.pdf) have demonstrated the expressiveness of this paradigm for automatic differentiation.

 In Kotlin∇, all expressions can be treated as functions.
 For example: